becem-gharbi/nuxt-auth/docs/usage/hooks.md

 ### `auth:error`

-This hook triggers on server errors, can be useful to log errors.
+This hook is triggered on server errors and can be useful to log and report errors.

 ```ts
 export default defineNitroPlugin((nitroApp) => {